 Grass seed for heavy clay soils

-Heavy clay soils are usually full of nutrients, which is of course an advantage, but they can be a nightmare to work over due to the amount of ‘clumping’ together that the soil does.
-This is also what causes the soil to be nutrient-laden, as the nutrients stick to the soil.
+Heavy clay soils are usually full of nutrients.
+This is of course an advantage, but they can be a nightmare to work with due to the amount of ‘clumping’ that often occurs.
+But this is also what causes the soil to be nutrient-laden, as the nutrients stick to the soil.

 You will most likely have clay soils if:

 - You can mould your soil in your hand and it's almost like plasticine

 - The soil is clumped together and difficult to break up

-- In warmer and dry weather, the soil becomes compacted and appears cracked in warm and dry weather
+- The soil becomes compacted and appears cracked in warm and dry weather

 Best grass seed for heavy clay soils